notionmusic/presets/Documentation/Plug-in Presets.md

 User-defined expressions
 ------------------------

 Many sound libraries have sounds that don't have a standard technique name in notation.
-Use can have your preset access these with a preset expression, or user technique.
+You can have your preset access these with a preset expression, or user technique.

 In the preset definition, keep the number unique.
 This number will be used to match an expression you've entered in the score and the rule you make for it.